There's holiday spirit in Madison!

 Madison Christmas Tree

-After being virtual in 2020, the annual Madison Christmas Committee Parade, one of the most beloved Madison holiday traditions, will once again take place in 2021!
-We hope you can join us on Friday, November 26 beginning at 5:30 p.m. for this cherished and magical event.
+The annual Madison Christmas Committee Parade, one of the most beloved Madison holiday traditions, will once again take place in 2022!
+We hope you can join us on Friday, November 25 beginning at 5:30 p.m. for this cherished and magical event.
 Below is helpful information as it pertains to the parade route, road closures, parking, and watching it virtually!

 Beginning at the Madison Ambulance Corps building, the parade will proceed down Prospect Street towards Main Street where it will turn left and proceed up Main Street before ending at Condurso Way.
 Cars parked on Prospect Street and Main Street must be removed before 4:00 P.M. or will be subject to towing.